-The students will be able to learn critical factors affected economic development in a historical perspective and assimilate materials from diverse narratives.
+The Learning Outcomes of this course are as follows: The students will be able to learn critical factors affected economic development in a historical perspective and assimilate materials from diverse narratives.
 It will help them to think in an interdisciplinary manner.

-UNIT I: Introduction (6 hours)

-Theoretical issues and comparative historical background.
+UNIT I: Introduction (6 hours) Theoretical issues and comparative historical background.

-UNIT II: Agricultural transformation and its role in industrialization (6 hours)

-Agrarian and land relations, production and productivity, agrarian surplus in industrial development.
+UNIT II: Agricultural transformation and its role in industrialization (6 hours) Agrarian and land relations, production and productivity, agrarian surplus in industrial development.
 Case studies: Britain, Japan and East Asia.